Start9Labs/lnbits-startos/README.md

 # Wrapper for lnbits

 lnbits is a GUI for lnbits.
-You can run lnbits on EmbassyOS by installing an .s9pk file, or you can build your own .s9pk file by following the instuctions below.
+You can run lnbits on StartOS by installing an .s9pk file, or you can build your own .s9pk file by following the instuctions below.

 ## Dependencies